lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

 N.B.: Note that if you put your code into the inputs snakemake will detect when your code changes and automatically rerun the corresponding rule!
 * If you want to force running all rules even if part of the output is present use `snakemake --forceall`

+{% challenge "Explore the snakemake behaviour" %}
-{% challenge "In the previous example try deleting one of the intermediate files, rerun snakemake and see what happens" %}
+In the previous example try deleting one of the intermediate files, rerun snakemake and see what happens
 {% endchallenge %}

 ### Run and shell